jevancc/tritonhttp-web-server/testing/README.md

 In this file, we tested cases including: valid format, find valid files, and timeout/close.

 For valid format we tested the following cases:
-1. should respond 400 when Slash Missing.
+### should respond 400 when Slash Missing.
+After a client connected to the server, the client sent a http request with a missing slash URL.
+We expected the request contained 400 code.
 2. should respond 400 when HTTP/1.1 Missing.
 3. should respond 400 when HTTP version mismatch.
 3. should respond 400 when sending non-supported request format, ex.
 POST.